emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# November 27th, 2024 Meetup
+# December 25th, 2024 Meetup

-Our next meetup is going to be on Wednesday, November 27th 2024.
-In-person at c-base and remote on Galène.

-Julien will talk about, and ask for your feedback on, writing and testing a bunch of elisp for better org-mode links integration.
+December's date for our meetup would be the 25th, so the regular meetup won't happen due to the holiday.
+Maybe there will be a small gathering at c-base, and if you want to host a remote meetup, let us know.

 ### Location